worktheclock/replit.github.io/tutorials/11-using-the-replit-database.md

 We already allow users to find contacts by entering their exact name, but it's useful to be able to do partial matches too.
 If our user inputs "Smith" and we have a "Smith, John" and a "Smith, Mary", we should be able to show the user both of these contacts.

-The Repl.it database has a `prefix` function that can find all keys that start with a specific string.
+The Replit database has a `prefix` function that can find all keys that start with a specific string.
 Giving "Smi" to this prefix function would match "Smith", "Smith, John" and "Smith, Mary", but **not** "John Smith", as it only matches from the **start** of each key.

 You can use this by calling, for example, `db.prefix("Smi")` which will return all of the *keys* that match the "Smi" prefix.
 Note that this does not return the values (in our case, the phone numbers), so once we have our matches we still need to look up each phone number individually.